SpehleonLP/IK-Guide/README.md

 	vec3 = jacobian transpose * vec3

-This is unintuitive because the jacobian method adjusts each angle by the same amount as a result of the solver; so if elbows bend on the X axis all joints that can bend on the X axis will; which is kind of odd; it seems like we should get an array of values out of this, one for each joint, but we don't, we get a vec3, a value for each axis that will apply to all joints.
+This is unintuitive because the jacobian method adjusts each angle by the same amount as all others on the same axis.
+So if elbows and knees both bend on the X axis the solver will bend them by the same amount.
+Which is kind of odd; it seems like we should get an array of values out of this, one for each joint, but we don't, we get a vec3, a value for each axis that will apply to all joints.

 ### Algorithm: